Clastify logo

 How addition polymerization works

-An addition polymer forms when unsaturated monomers join together without eliminating any small molecule.
-Addition polymerization is a polymerization reaction where the π bond in each carbon-carbon double bond breaks, then new carbon-carbon single bonds link the monomers.
+An addition polymer forms when unsaturated monomers join together without losing any small molecule.
+Addition polymerization is a polymerization reaction where the π\pi bond in each carbon-carbon double bond breaks, then new carbon-carbon single bonds link the monomers.

-For an alkene addition monomer, the key functional group is the C=C double bond.
+For an alkene addition monomer, the key functional group is the C=CC=C double bond.
 Alkenes such as ethene, propene, chloroethene and tetrafluoroethene can form addition polymers.
-You don’t have to learn the monomer structures; in an exam they will either be given, or you may need to deduce the monomer from a polymer section.
+You don’t have to learn the monomer structures; in an exam they will be given, or you may need to deduce the monomer from a section of polymer.

 For ethene forming polyethene:

-Here n is the number of repeating units in a polymer molecule, as introduced earlier.
-The main change is simple: the C=C double bond in the monomer becomes C–C single bonds in the polymer backbone.
+Look carefully at the change: the C=CC=C double bond in the monomer becomes CCC-C single bonds in the polymer backbone.
 Nothing is lost from the monomer.

 Image